Here’s How You Can Choose the Best Courier for Heavy Items

 - TV gets picked up from the nearest dealer.

-- TV gets brought to the warehouse.
+- TV is brought to the warehouse.

 - TV then gets sorted and sent to the local branch.

-- Last mile delivery to the end-consumer by a small/medium sized truck.
+- Last-mile delivery to the end-consumer by a small/medium-sized truck.

 Blue Dart is one of India’s leading logistics firms with capability in express air and integrated transportation.
 The company facilitates easy transport of heavy items.